-Duo integrates with Microsoft AD FS 3 and 4 to add two-factor authentication to services using browser-based federated logins, complete with inline self-service enrollment and Duo Prompt.
+Duo integrates with Microsoft AD FS v3 and later to add two-factor authentication to services using browser-based federated logins, complete with inline self-service enrollment and Duo Universal Prompt.

-The Duo AD FS module supports relying parties that use Microsoft's WS-Federation protocol, like Office 365, as well as SAML 2.0 federated logons for cloud apps like Google Apps and salesforce.com.
+The Duo AD FS module supports relying parties that use Microsoft's WS-Federation protocol, like Office 365, as well as SAML 2.0 federated logons for cloud apps like Google G Suite and salesforce.com.

 The AD FS application is part of Duo Beyond, Duo Access, and Duo MFA plans.

-The Duo AD FS MFA adapter supports AD FS 3 on Windows Server 2012 R2 and AD FS 4 on Windows Server 2016.
-To protect AD FS on Windows Server 2012 or 2008 R2 use the AD FS 2.x integration.
+The Duo AD FS MFA adapter supports AD FS on Windows Server 2012 R2 and later.
+To protect AD FS on Windows Server 2012, use the AD FS 2.1 integration.

 This integration adds a pluggable multi-factor (MFA) authentication provider that provides a Duo two-factor authentication prompt to web-based logins through an AD FS Identity Provider and/or Web Application Proxy.
-After completing primary authentication to the AD FS server (by any standard means such as Windows Integrated or Forms-Based), your users will be required to complete a Duo authentication challenge before getting redirected back to the relying party.
+After completing primary authentication to the AD FS server (by any standard means such as Windows Integrated or Forms-Based), your users will be redirected to Duo for two-factor authentication before getting redirected back to the relying party.

 Install the Duo integration on the internal AD FS identity provider server only.
 In an AD FS farm deployment install Duo on all identity provider AD FS servers in the farm.